viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. A safeguard that ensures if the [data management](/services/data/) service is not the caller, an error and the unfiltered data is returned.

 For programming languages other than Python and Go, similar utility functions will be exposed to help you check the caller of your filter function.
-The approach to perform this check may differ depending on the particular function and programming language.
+The approach to perform this check may differ depending on the particular function and language.
 For detailed information, please refer to your chosen language's SDK documentation.

 #### Check the caller of the collector function